 Wearing a watch like this is a bit of a different experience.
 It’s small, simple and understated despite being gold.
 In that respect, it quite succeeds as a dress watch, which in my opinion should air on the conservative side.
 Naturally, it is also very light and comfortable.
 I put a brown Hirsch faux-croc leather strap on it, which works nicely with the gold, though a black strap could work as well.

 My attraction to this watch is largely in owning and experiencing first hand a 36,000 bph watch, and the Zodiac has not let me down.
 I find interesting movements whether it is a single-register chronograph or a world-timer or a hi-beat to be very compelling, as they add a story to the watch that runs deeper than the surface.
 And with that said, there is something captivating about the smooth sweep of a hi-beat movement that really needs to be seen to be appreciated.
 Sure, the watch itself is not the most exciting looking thing on earth, but it’s not ugly either and definitely has the appeal of a 70’s watch.
-Considering that this watch in good condition can be had for under $150, and steel models on ebay go for under $100, it’s genuinely a great find.
+Considering that this watch in good condition can be had for under $500, and steel models on ebay go for even less, it’s genuinely a great find.
 Sure, servicing this watch is not going to be fun, and hi-beat movements, especially 40 year old ones, are not the most robust movements on Earth (higher speed equals more friction and wear, thus needs more lubrication…) but it’s still a lot of watch for the price.
 Regardless of this model, Zodiac is a brand to lookout for when shopping vintage, as they are very unique and clearly can be quite affordable.
 For more information on Zodiacs, check out the Vintage Zodiac Forum.

 for more info on hi-beats from the late 60′s I recommend the following articles: